Week 1, Term 3 2025

 - Students will be sent home at 12.30 pm.

-- If finishing at 12:30 does not work for your family, we can accommodate an earlier finish time until 3:00 pm - please indicate below.
+- If finishing at 12:30 does not work for your family, we can accommodate a regular finish time until 3:00 pm - please let the classroom teacher know or Nicky at the office.

 Friday 25 July